Contents

 Distinctive Ringing

-Some analog/POTS phone lines can be set up so that calls to 2 or more telephone numbers will be sent to them, with the recipient being able to tell which number was dialed by the different ring tone played when calls to different numbers arrive.
+Some traditional analog phone lines (POTS lines) can be set up so that calls to 2 or more telephone numbers will be sent to them, with the recipient being able to tell which number was dialed by the different ring tone played when calls to different numbers arrive.
 These different ring types are called "Distinctive Ringing"

-VoiceGuide for Dialogic can be setup to detect the different type of Ringing and make this information available to the script.
+VoiceGuide can be setup to detect the different type of Ringing and make this information available to the script.

 For VoiceGuide to detect the different rings, the cadences of the rings need to be specified in a ConfigLine.xml file.
 Here is the relevant section of that file with one ring tone defined.